i0Ek3/go_tests/README.md

 - use `net/http/httptest` to create a mock http server
 - use `select` to implement process synchronization
 - use `time.After()` to prevent your system from being permanently blocked
+- don't use reflection unless you really need it
+- nobody likes anonymous nested stuct in the complicated code, so please be nice
+- pointer type value cannot use the NumField method in reflect, you need to call Elem() to extract the underlying value before executing this method
+- slice have no method NumField in reflect, we should use method Len and Index

 ## Content